 Indians are widely assumed to be genetically immune to the virus of progress.
 But archeologists' findings have undone their reputation for living in mystical oneness with the land.
 Where pre-European people were subject to population pressures on resources similar to those faced by Europeans of the same era, they appear to have responded in the same general way.
-In those eras when native Americans settled in large towns they apparently dramatically and often ruinously overexploited local timber, game, and soils, which led to economic and perhaps political decline.
+In those eras when native Americans settled in large towns they apparently dramatically and often ruinously over-exploited local timber, game, and soils, which led to economic and social stress and and perhaps political decline.

 The fact that Illinois is the Prairie State is thought to be owed to the deliberate, prolonged manipulation of the environment by presettlement peoples for economic ends.
 They regularly set fires to herd animals, for example, or to keep the forest from regenerating in cleared fields.

 Perhaps more importantly, the use of fire as a management tool encouraged the spread of grasslands.
-Fire kills off seedlings, and encourages plants like annual grasses whose growth nodes, unlike trees, life safely below the surface.
-Annuals grasses are quick to colonize disturbed landscapes; this spurred the generation of annual plants whose seeds the Indians had learned to covet for food.
+Fire kills off seedlings, and encourages plants like annual grasses whose growth nodes, unlike trees, lie safely below the surface.
+Annuals grasses are quick to colonize disturbed landscapes; this spurred the generation of annual plants whose seeds the Indians coveted for food.
 The prairies encountered by the first Europeans didn't know it, but the prairies that so startled them were as artificial an environment as today's grain farm.

 Climate was the ultimate force in favor of the tall grass, so disturbing the landscape that it was vulnerable to takeover by aggressive exotics, much the way today's Illinois landscape has been taken over by alien exotics from Eurasia.
 (Scarcely a plant in a prairie is native to Illinois.)
 Burning expanded this natural range unnaturally, by perhaps as many as two million acres.
 Prairie is often denigrated as weeds by skeptical modern Illinoisans; it may be that the Indians who knew the forested Illinois thought the same thing.